idan/sintergrid/README.md

 License?
 ========

 Short answer: BSD.
-Long answer: this reuses code from all over, so check out LICENSE.txt.
+Long answer: this reuses code from all over, so check out `LICENSE.txt`.

 Contributors & Thanks